Best OBS Virtual Camera Gear for Cleaner UK Home-Office Video Calls

 Quick Summary

-OBS Virtual Camera lets you send an OBS scene into Zoom, Microsoft Teams, Google Meet, Discord and other apps as if it were a normal webcam.
-For a UK home-office setup, the sensible version is not a full streamer cave with twelve animated overlays and a fan noise problem.
-It is one clean scene: your camera, perhaps a cropped screen demo, stable lighting, readable framing, and a backup plan for when a meeting app decides to have a small software tantrum.
-This guide shows the practical setup order, the settings that matter, and the fixes for black screens, missing cameras, cropping and lag.
+OBS Virtual Camera lets you send a polished scene into Zoom, Microsoft Teams, Google Meet, Discord and other apps as if it were a normal webcam.
+This product-led guide compares five practical upgrades that can make that setup easier to live with: two webcams, two microphones and one desk keyboard/control option.
+The sensible version is still not a full streamer cave with twelve animated overlays and a fan noise problem.
+It is clear video, reliable audio, stable lighting, readable framing and a setup that survives normal meetings without summoning the menu goblin.

 Why OBS Virtual Camera Is Useful for Normal People